 - social and recreational

-The Union also runs two bars, a nightclub and an Advice Centre, and puts on a wide range of social events throughout the year.
+The Union also runs two bars and a nightclub on campus, and puts on a wide range of social events throughout the year.
 These include a Freshers' Fair to welcome students to Imperial and a Summer Ball to end the year in style.

 Ethos is the College’s flagship sports centre.
 It’s situated right at the heart of our South Kensington campus, making it easy for your son/daughter to stay active all year round.